 💌 Love Philly?
 Sign up for the free Billy Penn email newsletter to get everything you need to know about Philadelphia, every day.

-The Phillies are paying homage to late compatriot Dick Allen this season by wearing No. 15 patches on their uniforms.
+The Phillies paid homage to late compatriot Dick Allen during the 2020-21 season by wearing No. 15 patches on their uniforms.
 It’s a small token of remembrance for the former third baseman, who died last December at the age of 78.

 Allen, who was Black, battled discrimination throughout his career.
 He remains the only Philadelphia Phillie with a retired number who is not in the Baseball Hall of Fame.

 In today’s stat-driven world, the slugger would be the subject of fan adulation and the recipient of a multiyear, multimillion-dollar contract.
 He’d also be a shoo-in to be honored at Cooperstown.
-Sadly, that is not how his life or career would unfold.
+(Update: In December 2021, he was again snubbed, missing out by one vote.)

 Bring up the 1964 Phillies to any ardent supporter or baseball history buff, and you’ll get a visceral reaction.
 That’s the year the team blew a 6½-game lead with just a dozen left on the season by losing 10 straight.
 Old school fans still replay visions of the Cincinnati Reds’ Chico Ruiz stealing home during a late September matchup, kickstarting Philadelphia’s epic downfall.

 Overshadowed in this great collapse was the outstanding play of the team’s rookie third baseman.